Tellenn/SwansApp/README.md

 - Renew interface
 - Character creation page
 - ~~Create an interface for easier leveling~~
-- Add a HELP icon on evry page to guide use through the app
+- Add a HELP icon on every page to guide use through the app
 - Refactor barComponent for custom color
 - Create a GM page